What is periodontitis?

 Periodontitis is a grave illness affecting the gums and bones that support the teeth.
 The inflammation passes through the gums and can penetrate the bone that holds the teeth in place.
 The symptoms include swollen and bleeding gums that can progress to a loose tooth or shifting teeth if left untreated.
 It is crucial to seek treatment for periodontitis as soon as possible to prevent further damage to the teeth and gums.

-While gingivitiscan be cured by adopting proper oral care and regular dental cleaning visits, periodontitis is a more advanced form of gum disease that is challenging to heal entirely.
+While gingivitis can be cured by adopting proper oral care and regular dental cleaning visits, periodontitis is a more advanced form of gum disease that is challenging to heal entirely.
 However, treatment can often help stop the disease's progression.
 As periodontitis becomes more severe, it can cause tooth mobility and eventual loss.

-It is noteworthy that periodontal disease is one of the two major oral health issues, along with tooth decay.
+Periodontal disease is one of the two major oral health issues, along with tooth decay.
 It is a common condition that can affect anyone.
 Guinness World Records recognizes it as the most common infectious disease, affecting around 80% of adults.
 Therefore, practicing good oral hygiene and seeking regular dental care are essential to prevent and treat periodontal disease.

 In the worst-case scenario, you may need to have your teeth removed